paultibe/digital-garden/content/index.md

 title: a new beginning
 ---

+Hi!
 Finally moving towards publishing my child: my five-year old second brain stored in Notion.

 As a starting point, check out what I call my **identity stack**.
 These are the core things that make up who I am and guide everything I do.
 They flow in this order: